karlhulme/jsonotron/workspaces/jss/docs.autogen.md

 properties:
   amount:
     $ref: integer
-    documentation: >-
-      This property stores an integral amount of money in a currencies minor denomination.
-For
+    documentation: The amount of money in a minor denomination.

-      example, in America they use dollars and cents, so figures should be stored in cents.
   scaler:
     $ref: integer
     documentation: >-
-      This property indicates how many places we

-      need to move the decimal place to convert from the minor to the major currency.
-The
+      The number of places to move the decimal point to convert the amount into the major denomination of the currency.

-      use of a scaler ensures that monetary amounts are stored as integers rather than

-      floats.
-This makes it easier to work with monetary amounts; for example, equality

-      checks on integers are reliable whereas equality checks on floating point numbers

-      are subject to many intracies depending on the platform used.
   currency:
     $ref: currencyCode
-    documentation: >-
-      A value from the currencyCode enumeration that indicates the currency in use.
+    documentation: The currency represented by this monetary amount.
 required:
   - amount
   - scaler